Sk3llington/Attacking-Wordpress-Purple-Team/Red_Team_Summary_of_Operations/Offensive_report.md

 Once logged in as “steven” we try to switch users to root using the `su` command but are unable to do it because of the absence of a controlling terminal (TTY).
-We use the following command to bypass this issue and obtain root access and finally rooting the machine:
+We use the following command to bypass this issue and obtain root access and discovering the last flag:

 ```